White Rabbit (Marvel Comics): Fictional character biography

-As part of the All-New, All-Different Marvel event, White Rabbit allies with Walrus and the new Goldbug for a plan that involves tampering with New York City's drinking water.
+As part of the All-New, All-Different Marvel event, White Rabbit allies with Walrus and Goldbug for a plan that involves tampering with New York City's drinking water.
 The three villains are located and defeated by Spider-Woman, and are taken to the refurbished Ryker's Island, now called the Cellar.

 White Rabbit later appeared as a member of the Hateful Hexad alongside Bearboarguy, Gibbon, Ox, Squid, and Swarm.
-During the Hateful Hexad's disastrous fight against Spider-Man and Deadpool, the battle is crashed by Itsy Bitsy, who brutally murders most of the villains, traumatizing White Rabbit who was saved by Deadpool.
+During the Hateful Hexad's fight against Spider-Man and Deadpool, the battle is crashed by Itsy Bitsy who brutally murders or incapacitates most of the villains.
+This traumatizes White Rabbit who was saved by Deadpool.